schorts99/Smart-Pump/design-doc.md

 Skipped the refresh token feature.

-**Notes:** Ann user with `isActive = false` should be able to login? maybe it only indicates that the user has not being logged for a long time.
+**Notes:** An user with `isActive = false` should be able to login? maybe it only indicates that the user has not being logged for a long time.

 #### Profile